BetonQuest/BetonQuest/docs/Participate/Process/Docs/Workflow.md

 ---
 # 👨‍🏫 Changing Docs

-Make sure to [setup the project](../../Setup-Project.md) before doing this step.
+Make sure to [set up the project](../../Setup-Project.md) before doing this step.
 You should always [create a new branch](../Create-a-new-Branch.md) everytime you write new documentation, fix something or make other changes.